Top Hiking Trails

 Best Feature: Alpine Scenery

 Located about 6.5 miles up Snowbowl Road, Aspen Corner is a photographer’s paradise.
-It’s breathtaking to stand among the dense, bright aspens and take in the beauty of the forest.
+It’s breathtaking to stand among the dense, bright aspens and take in the beauty of the forest–especially in the fall!
 From Aspen Corner, you can take an easy nature trail or even connect to the Arizona Trail for a longer trek!
 Find the parking lot on the left side of Snowbowl Road, going towards the ski area.

 Best Feature: Lush Vegetation